 This time last year I was talking about dealing with Christmas stress, and I seem to have come full circle!

 It’s a fun time of year, but there’s also a lot to do, and different people will struggle with different things.
 I love organising things, but I know other people get stressed out by it.
-Not being organised stresses me out more!
+Not being organises stresses me out more!
 Sometimes you have a lot of people in one place for a number of days – people that you wouldn’t normally see, never mind stay with for a few days.
 Some people are worried about cooking for extra people, whereas others don’t mind the cooking, but hate the supermarket a week before Christmas.
 Some people are just tired after driving around to what feels like endless events/parties/school plays/meetings with friends/activities.
 Some people just don’t feel well – they’ve been busy and then get run down and catch a cold the day before Christmas Eve.

 It’s too easy to divide people up into those who love the Christmas period with all its festive activities, and those who don’t!

 You can still enjoy it, but feel a bit jaded by the time it gets to a week before Christmas.

 One of the biggest lessons I’ve learned over the last couple of years is that it’s important to ask for help if you need it.

 I don’t mean the practical stuff – that’s important too, but I’m better at asking for a specific favour to fix a practical problem.

 With other things though – if I’ve been feeling frazzled or stressed out, sad or overwhelmed – my usual plan is to just plough on through and not tell anyone.
 If I am not feeling ok, I usually just withdraw anyway and nobody even notices there’s a problem.
 I don’t intentionally hide it, it just doesn’t always occur to me to share.